 We should be logged into the Sysdig portal, to get a trial version.
 When running the Docker containers in our hosts, they will appear in the console of Sysdig too.
 We can select any host, or a container so that we can see its proper metrics and dashboards.

 Another option offered by Sysdig is live metrics.
-We can control our containers in a real-time thanks to real-time mode.
+We can control our containers in real-time thanks to real-time mode.
 We can define comparisons between 2 different moments, to evaluate the application’s performance as well.

 The Sysdig supports very detailed alerting criteria, and presents a very useful UI to manage these alerts, and define its rules.

 All things considered, we have to mention that Sysdig is a very user-friendly tool to monitor docker containers, as it offers an ease of deployment.
 We can set up the Sysdig agent easily.
 Moreover, it shows very detailed dashboards with a real-time tracking option.
-Alert system is very well managed by Sysdig.
+The alert system is very well managed by Sysdig.

 We have to note that this toolset is not for a free price, we have to pay 20 dollars per hots to get the benefices of this large list of options.
 Reviewing the price, we will notice that Sysdig is a serious competitor for the Data Dog tool.

-Verdict: Cloud solution, easy to setup, detailed metrics, great visualization tools for real-time and historical data, medium ease of deployment, support non docker resources.
+Verdict: Cloud solution, easy to set up, detailed metrics, great visualization tools for real-time and historical data, medium ease of deployment, support non-docker resources.

 Official website: Sysdig